fsabrilb/Generalized_Shannon_Index/README.md

     | average_error_tfs | float | Positive numeric values | Mean average error of the temporal fluctuation scaling fitting as power-law relation |
     | rsquared_tfs | float | Positive numeric values | Coefficient of determination of the temporal fluctuation scaling fitting as power-law relation |

-*   ´´´df_tts´´´ Corresponds to the data set obtained after adjusting the temporal Theil index scaling (*TTS*) as a power law between the Shannon index normalized to its maximum value and the mean of diffusive trajectory normalized to its maximum value.
+*   ```df_tts``` Corresponds to the data set obtained after adjusting the temporal Theil index scaling (*TTS*) as a power law between the Shannon index normalized to its maximum value and the mean of diffusive trajectory normalized to its maximum value.

     | **Variable** | **Type** | **Allowed values** | **Description** |
     |:---:|:---:|:---:|:---:|